Zyggzzz/Zyggzzz/README.md

 - 🌱 I'm currently learning TypeScript and React

-- ðŸ“§ You can contact me at
+- ✉️ You can contact me at dylolibusiness@gmail.com

 <br/>